-Component Description (5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+Component Description When the computer is in Hibernation, press the button briefly to exit Hibernation.
+IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
+To learn more about your power settings, see your power options: Right-click the Power icon , and then select Power Options.
+(6) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(7) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
 When num lock is pressed, the keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.